TimFau/goal-focus-dashboard/docs/02-ux-analysis.md

 - Should Top 3 support multiple free-text items and how are they recorded historically?
 - Is there a weekly planning layer envisioned (weekly Top 3 or template-driven planning)?
 - What channels and schedules should reminders support (and quiet hours)?
+- How should Focus-Time Done Rule progress be surfaced in other views (On Deck, Carry Over, All Active) without overwhelming the UI?